 The fact that Bethlehem is known Christmas City USA is only surprising in that the moniker wasn’t coined until 1937.
 Today, Bethlehem is one of the best places to experience the holiday season in Pennsylvania.

-Having had a chance to experience the Christmas season in Bethlehem, Pennsylvania, here are a few of my top suggestions for things to do during this festive time of year.
+Having had a chance to experience Christmas in Bethlehem, PA, here are a few of my top suggestions for things to do during this festive time of year.

 Christmas City Village